 Smart Contact Lens Problems Solved

 In the past, smart contact lenses have been more rigid.
 Some patients did not find them to be comfortable.
-The new smart contact lenses by Park etc. al. use electrodes made of very stretchy graphene sheets and metal nanowires.
+The new smart contact lenses by Park etc. al. use electrodes made of very stretchy graphene sheets and metallic nanowires.

 The electrodes are completely transparent.
 Some prior smart contact lenses had opaque parts, which partially obscured vision.